 Texas A&M AgriLife Extension Service economists at Lubbock have compiled irrigated and dryland crop enterprise budgets for several crops that may be useful in assessing and comparing economics of different crops of management practices.
-Economic information is compiled online at http://southplainsprofit.tamu.edu where you can find several aids to crop insurance, federal crop program details, as well as the 'Comparative Profitability Spreadsheet,' which contains about thirteen irrigated and nine dryland crop budget sheets for crops you might be planting either after cotton or else late in the season.
-The Microsoft Excel spreadsheet can be downloaded to your computer, you enter your crop's input cost information, and then you can compare different crops based on the numbers you insert.
+Economic information is compiled online at http://southplainsprofit.tamu.edu where you can find several aids to crop insurance, federal crop program details, as well as the 'Comparative Profitability Spreadsheet,' ("Download Profitability Spreadsheet" link).
+This Microsoft Excel spreadsheet contains crop enterprise budgets where you can insert your own numbers.
+The crops included are: